 [He turns his back to them.
-J.W. pulls out a knife and swishes it toward EMMETT'S back, just missing.
-EMMETT turns toward J.W. who sticks the knife deep into EMMETT'S stomach.
+MAJOR pulls out a knife and swishes it toward EMMETT'S back, just missing.
+EMMETT turns toward MAJOR who sticks the knife deep into EMMETT'S stomach.
 Others groan..
 EMMETT dies all over the place.
-Then gets up and brushes himself carefully.]
+Then gets up and brushes himself carefully.
+MAJOR and Buck bump into the wall; search it, then back away.]